National League of Young Liberals: "Red Guard"

 One of the significant periods of the Young Liberals was the 1960s and early 1970s.
 The press coined the phrase the "Red Guard" to illustrate the radical nature of the youth wing.
 The public became aware of the "Red Guards" at the 1966 Liberal Party Conference in Brighton, when they sponsored an anti-NATO resolution.
 Over the next decade the YLs were active on a number of foreign policy areas.
-In particular they were at the forefront of the opposition to Apartheid and the Vietnam war.
+In particular they were at the forefront of the opposition to Apartheid and the Vietnam War.
 The YLs took a leading role in the Stop the Seventy Tour of South African Cricket and Rugby teams.
-Led in particular by an exiled South African Peter Hain (later to become a Labour Party Cabinet Minister), Louis Eaks (later to an editor of Tribune), Hilary Wainwright (future editor of Red Pepper magazine), they took direct action when other Liberals were not doing so.
+Led in particular by an exiled South African, Peter Hain (later to become a Labour Party Cabinet Minister), Louis Eaks (later to an editor of Tribune), and Hilary Wainwright (future editor of Red Pepper magazine), they took direct action when other Liberals were not doing so.

 The party leadership were very unhappy about the antics of their youth wing, and party leader Jeremy Thorpe set up a three-man commission, which produced the Terrell Report.
 The report accused some of the Young Liberals of being communists.
 Many Young Liberals described themselves as "libertarian socialists".
 Peter Hain explained:

 "Underlying libertarian socialism is a different and distinct notion of politics which rests on the belief that it is only through interaction with others in political activity and civic action that individuals will fully realise their humanity.
 Democracy should therefore extend not simply to government but throughout society: in industry, in the neighbourhood or in any arrangement by which people organise their lives."

 Thorpe went on to try to stop the election of Peter Hain as chair of the Young Liberals.